 Did you know that 1/4 cup of cacao powder delivers a whopping ~16%, ~26%, and ~41% of your daily recommended amounts of iron, magnesium, and manganese, respectively?*

 The raw, chocolatey magic powder is also rich in flavanols, an antioxidant which, as recent randomized controlled trials suggest, works to protect the brain and improve cognition.

 Despite being demonized by some individuals because of its saturated fat content, coconut actually delivers ~50% of its fat in the form of mcts, or medium chain triglycerides.
 These shorter fatty acids are more immediately converted into energy compared to long chain fatty acid fats, which compromise 98% of all dietary fat!
 More simply put, these snack bites offer a source of truly quick-bursting energy.

-In addition to providing a readily available source of mitochondrial fuel, these unassuming little guys also feature an extraordinarily high amount of fiber (aka your gut’s best friend) thanks to the coconut flour.
-If you’re celiac or happen to lean towards more low-carb eating, know that coconut flour is squeaky clean of gluten!
+In addition to providing a readily available source of mitochondrial fuel, these unassuming little guys also feature an extraordinarily high amount of fiber (aka your gut’s best friend), thanks to the coconut flour.
+Whether you’re celiac or simply happen to lean towards low-carb eating, know that coconut flour is squeaky clean of gluten!

 Behold: a healthy, whole-foods-based “treat” that gives the impression of bold indulgence.
 Shall we say goodbye to post-snacking guilty remorse forever?

 These mousse bars feature one whole can of black beans.
 Yes, you read that right.
 Beans.
 In dessert?
 Oh yes.

 If you’ve perused healthy-ish food blogs on Instagram or the web, you’ve likely come across the strange creation that is black bean brownies or cake.